-The Concept: The tall and sturdy corn stalks provide support for the vining bean plant, while the beans’ roots provide nitrogen-fixing bacteria by pulling nitrogen out of the air to share with the corn.
+The tall and sturdy corn stalks provide support for the vining bean plant, while the beans’ roots provide nitrogen-fixing bacteria by pulling nitrogen out of the air to share with the corn.
 Then, the large squash leaves provide shade to minimize weeds and conserve moisture for all three plants.

 2. Plant all three plants in small groups, spaced out 2 ½ – 3 feet apart.

 3. Plant small groups in “hills.”
 These hills are raised mounds for better drainage in wet areas or shallow depressions to catch and absorb water in dry areas.

 4. Plant hills in blocks.
 This block or grid pattern (rather than a straight line pattern) aids in pollination, which leads to better vegetable formation and increased harvest.

 5. Plant corn first, followed by beans and squash.
 According to the recommendations for planting times in your area, plant your corn plant or sow your corn seeds first.
 When the corn is about 6” tall, plant 2-3 bean seeds about 6” from the base of each corn plant.
 Finally, plant 2-3 squash seeds (spaced about 6” apart) in their own hills between the hills of corn and beans.

 6. Keep weeded until squash vines grow to cover the ground.
 Do this by mulching your garden or hoeing until squash vines are large enough to shade out the weeds below.